MicrosoftDocs/msix-docs/msix-src/desktop/validation-overview.md

 ---
 description: This section provides information on validating, testing, and troubleshooting MSIX packages.
 This section is targeted at enterprise and IT Pros.
-title: Manage your MSIX deployment Overview ms.date: 2/3/2020 ms.topic: article
+title: MSIX validation, testing and troubleshooting ms.date: 2/3/2020 ms.topic: article
 keywords: windows 10, deployment, msix